jonathan-g/kayadata/cran-comments.md

 ## Additional comments

-* This submission updates the package to version 0.5.0
+* This submission updates the package to version 0.5.1

-* I fixed an error where package tests would fail if the suggested vdiffr package was not available.
+* This release is a bugfix for the emissions_factors() function.